UW-ACL/optimal-preconditioning/README.md

 # Optimal Preconditioning

-Numerical validation of the proposed preconditioning scheme using the optimal control example from [[Yu et al. (2020)](https://ieeexplore.ieee.org/abstract/document/9295329)].
+Numerical validation of the _hypersphere preconditioner_ using a modified version of the optimal control problem from [[Yu et al. (2020)](https://ieeexplore.ieee.org/abstract/document/9295329)].

 ## Preprint